Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/selecting_editing.rst

 *******************

 Editing text is quite different from other object types in Blender, and happens mainly in two areas.
-First, the 3D View, of course, where you type your text, and have a few shortcuts, e.g. for applying styles (see :ref:`modeling-text-character`) -- note however, that most Blender hotkeys you know in *Edit Mode* do not exist for texts.
+First, the 3D View, where you type your text, and have a few shortcuts, e.g. for applying styles (see :ref:`modeling-text-character`) -- note however, that most Blender hotkeys you know in *Edit Mode* do not exist for texts.
 The second place is the Properties Editor, especially the *Font* tab.